Jeffrey Katzenberg Remains Upbeat on Quibi: ‘I’m Still Quite Optimistic This Is Gonna Work’

 “I’m still quite optimistic this is gonna work,” said Katzenberg, speaking Thursday during SeriesFest, in a virtual edition of the sixth annual TV festival.

-And he still asserts that Quibi is not competing for consumers’ time or money against the likes of Netflix, Disney Plus, Hulu or HBO Max.
+And he still asserts that Quibi is not competing for consumers’ time or money against the likes of Netflix, Disney Plus, Hulu, Amazon Prime Video or HBO Max.
 Those other subscription VOD services “are competing for your time in the living room in watching long-form, episodic, serialized television,” he said.
 “They’re all battling for the same thing.
 We’re in a white space.
 We want you from 7 in the morning to 7 at night.”

-The big takeaway is that Katzenberg remains convinced there’s a millennial-skewing market for a premium mobile SVOD.
+The takeaway is that Katzenberg remains convinced there’s a millennial-skewing market for a premium mobile SVOD, discounting the possibility that people simply aren’t interested in watching (or, more to the point, paying for) high-end entertainment on smartphones in short episodic chunks.

-Katzenberg didn’t discuss Quibi’s connected-TV ambitions in the SeriesFest kick-off livestream, on which he was joined by Mike Fries, CEO of Liberty Global.
+Katzenberg didn’t discuss Quibi’s connected-TV ambitions in the SeriesFest kickoff livestream, where he was joined by Mike Fries, CEO of Liberty Global.
 The European cable operator, which is an investor in Quibi, sponsored the session.

 Quibi now has some 75 shows on the platform, each broken into 6-10 minute “quick bites.”
 Katzenberg claimed the startup has been getting dozens of pitches every week for new projects.
 “That ecosystem is actually functioning right now,” he said.